 Discovering Yogykarta history and culture

 One of the things to do in Indonesia is uncovering its interesting history.
 Yogyakarta is one of the places to visit in Indonesia just for this purpose.
+Doing a tour of Yogyakarta is one of the nicest things to do in Indonesia.
 Paying a visit to the Royal Palace and the Water Palace are both things to do in Yogyakarta.
 These historic complexes are an oasis of peace from the chaos of the city, with their tiny alleys to wander around, artists parlours, mosques, schools and markets.
 Life is slower there.